 Kolinsky sable watercolour brushes

 Sable hair is the fibre most commonly associated with watercolour painting.
+Some of the best watercolour brushes are made from this fibre.
 Most favoured by professional artists, it is the finest type of bristle available to watercolour painters.
 It gives a brush some unique attributes.

 Kolinsky sable hairs are ultra soft and hold a high amount of pigment in the bristles.
 When applying paint to the paper they seamlessly release the pigment smoothly and evenly.
 This gives the artist the capability to create long, even washes of colour.
 Round shaped sable brushes taper to a point when wet.
 The fine point gives the painter the ability to create thin or thicker lines depending on the pressure applied.